 All these features make shutter doors ideal for commercial and agricultural buildings too.

-All it would take is a single press of a button to retract your roll up door.
+With automated technology, all it takes is a single press of a button to retract your roll up door.
 Another tap will take it down and fully close it.
-What’s more, modern roller shutter doors come with an automatic self-locking feature.
+What’s more, modern roller-shutter doors come with an automatic self-locking feature.

 The thing is, many of these criminals can quickly pop open traditional door locks, and it really doesn't take too much strength to kick down a standard door.

-Roll up doors can help make it more difficult for burglars to gain unauthorised access to your home.
+Roll-up doors can make it more difficult for burglars to gain unauthorised access to your home.
 For one, because they consist of interlocking steel slats.
 This method of construction renders it challenging to kick the door in.

-Also, these doors will only open via the remote control or internal override system.
-So, if someone doesn’t have either, then it would be hard for them to get the door to retract.
+In addition, these doors will only open via the remote control or internal override system.
+So, if someone who shouldn't doesn’t have access to either, then it would be hard for them to get the door to retract.

 Essential Features To Look For In Your Roll Up Shutter Doors